pjotrek-b/Knowledge/common/markdown/shell/shell_scripts.md

   * Identify other encoding "parameters" that could be interesting to vary.
   * And replace them with BASH variables.
+    (Their values declared at the top of the script)
-  * Set the CRF from a 3rd commandline argument.
+  * Set the video-codec from a 3rd commandline argument.

 # Comments?